hyphacoop/hypha.coop/_posts/2025-06-30-testnet-performance.md

 </figure>

 Note how the successful requests per second have gone down to 552 - 343 = 209.
 This shows how far we still are from being able to reach the scale of traditional finance organizations.
-The 552 RPS attempted on this test were enough to overload the locust host that generated them, and yet only represent 11% of the load that Mastercard processes successfully.
+The 552 RPS attempted on this test were enough to overload the locust host that generated them, and yet only represent 11% of the load that Mastercard processes *successfully*.
 We think there’re many more opportunities for memory optimizations like the one we’ve shown here.
 There is almost no reason for any allocations to take place during transaction processing: we should have all the memory already allocated from the previous transaction processed.
 That might not be enough to take us to Mastercard scale, but it would take us a lot closer.
 Close enough, maybe, to where it would stop being inconvenient for your local dive to have a crypto address you can deposit to.
 From there, we will have to keep optimizing if we want to keep drinking.
 Until then!